TheHornblow3r/Path-Of-Diablo-Early-Ladder-Guide/readme.md

    1. Plains of Despair entrance locations [click here](https://diablo2.io/download/file.php?id=258460&sid=53a1de6fc5d7d7114a5819cd8cbd2685&mode=view)
 3. **City of the Damned → River of Flame**
    1. City of Damned location [click here](https://diablo2.io/download/file.php?id=258462&mode=view)
-5. Run Straight for River of Flame.
+5. Run Straight through River of Flame for Chaos Sanctuary.
 Hellforge is located on either the left or right side
+6. Hit all the seals to spawn Diablo
-6. Kill **Diablo**
+7. Kill **Diablo**
+8. TP back to town -> travel to Act 5 via Tyreal

 # Act 4 Notes
 - Mephisto’s Soul Stone -> gems gain from smashing the soul stone may give you enough to craft a Caster Recipe depending on character